Your Catalog Number or Other Unique Registry Identifier External to PubChem.

 Synonyms including common names, registry-ids (like CAS), chemical names and trade names.
 This tag can have multiple synonyms by putting each on a separate line or by repeating this tag with a different synonym for each tag occurrence.

 Synonyms are the primary keywords by which a substance is known and found via text search.
 They are collected to name our aggregated PubChem Compound records.
 Your records are most frequently discovered through your high-quality synonyms and chemical structure.
-Synonyms must be ASCII text without special characters or HTML.
+Synonyms must be ASCII text; as with other input, all special characters and HTML tags will be converted to text or stripped out as appropriate.

 Comments, annotations or keywords available for indexed PubChem text searches.